Dixie Coca-Cola Bottling Company Plant

 Backstory and Context

-Asa Candler, head of Coca-Cola, was largely uninterested in bottling the popular soft-drink.
-Coke, as it was popularly called, was primarily distributed by taps at local soda shops through the 1880s and into the 1890s.
-Candler was solicited by a number of individuals who wanted to bottle the drink.
+Asa Candler, head of Coca-Cola, was mostly uninterested in bottling the popular soft-drink.
+"Coke," as it was famously called, was primarily distributed by taps at local soda shops through the 1880s and into the 1890s.
+Candler was solicited by several individuals who wanted to bottle the drink.
 Benjamin Thomas and Joseph Whitehead gained exclusive rights to bottle Coca-Cola and distribute it throughout the Southeast, Southwest, and Midwest.
-Thomas opened the first plant in Chattanooga and Whitehead (with investor John Lupton) opened the second in downtown Atlanta.
-Whitehead began marketing the product and the business quickly outgrew the original facility.
+Thomas then opened the first plant in Chattanooga, and Whitehead, along with investor John Lupton, opened the second plant in downtown Atlanta.
+Whitehead began marketing the product, and the business quickly outgrew the original facility.
 The structure was designated a national historic landmark in 1983 and today houses the Georgia State University Baptist Student Union.

 "Dixie Coca-Cola Bottling Plant."
 National Park Service.
 Accessed August 18, 2016. http://www.nps.gov/nr/travel/atlanta/dix.htm.

 Sylvest, John D. "Dixie Coca-Cola Bottling Company Plant."
 National Parks Service - National Register of Historic Places.
 July 20, 1977. https://npgallery.nps.gov/GetAsset/e751a059-f13b-43be-8f05-51a1bc685583.

 Photo by Ganesh Krishnamurthy